Complete Revascularization, Protected PCI

 “To achieve CR and improve survival, procedural guidance [...] with modern anti-platelet medication are essential.”

-While complete revascularization is an ideal objective for all patients with multivessel coronary artery disease (CAD) undergoing myocardial revascularization, the authors acknowledge that CR is not always possible in clinical practice.
+While CR is an ideal objective for all patients with multivessel coronary artery disease (CAD) undergoing myocardial revascularization, the authors acknowledge that CR is not always possible in clinical practice.
 Operators determine whether to treat all lesions in one procedure or to stage revascularization.
 Contrast volume, length of fluoroscopy, and renal insufficiency may dictate staging a procedure.

 Defining the optimal revascularization strategy during protected high-risk procedures with Impella Defining the optimal revascularization strategy during protected high-risk procedures with Impella